Raphaël Wicky: Managerial career

 Upon retiring as a player, Wicky coached the youth teams of Thun in 2009 and a year later Servette.

 In 2013, he moved into the youth ranks of Basel.
 He became first-team manager on 21 April 2017, replacing Urs Fischer after a boardroom change.
 Days later, the team wrapped up an eighth consecutive league title, and on 25 May won the Swiss Cup with a 3–0 victory over Sion at the Stade de Genève.
 On 26 July 2018, having finished as runner-up in the domestic league and having been eliminated in the semifinal of the cup as well as having started the new season poorly, with elimination by PAOK in the 2nd qualifying round of the Champions League, he was dismissed.

 On 8 March 2019, Wicky was named the head coach of the United States Under-17 Men's National Team.
 On 27 December 2019, he was named the head coach of Major League Soccer side Chicago Fire.
 He missed the MLS Cup playoffs by one point in 2020, and was dismissed on 30 September 2021.

 On 2 June 2022, his return to the Swiss Super League as the new head coach of Young Boys was announced.

 His contract was terminated by Young Boys on 4 March 2024.
 This came following a string of poor results, including elimination from the UEFA Europa League to Sporting CP and from the Swiss Cup to Swiss Challenge League side Sion, as well as seeing their lead at the top of the Swiss Super League decline to just one point ahead of Servette.

+On 5 January 2026, Wicky was named as the new head coach of Sporting Kansas City, having signed a two-and-a-half-year contract through the 2027–28 MLS season with a club option for the 2028–29 campaign.